 Suction is also very important.

 The suction is what pulls the dirt that is removed from the carpet into the collection area of the vacuum.
 The suction, or airflow, is the key when cleaning hard surfaces or when using attachments.
-Without suction, a vacuum cleaner could only bring more dirt to the surface of carpet.
-Even though both agitation and suction are important with vacuuming, the agitation is what actually cleans them.
+Without suction, a vacuum cleaner could only bring more dirt to the surface of the carpet.
+Even though both agitation and suction are important with vacuuming, agitation is what actually cleans them.

-Almost all manufacturers use brush rollers that are made of wood, metal, or even plastic that is driven by a suction or brush motor through the use of three different kinds of belts – round, geared, or flat.
+Almost all manufacturers use brush rollers that are made of wood, metal, or even plastic that is driven by suction or brush motor through the use of three different kinds of belts – round, geared, or flat.